 In general, we decreased the amount of instructions provided in the application due to feedback from users.
 We also scaled back the text feedback that was provided to the user and moved those feedback elements into our visual design.
 We have since tested interfaces that ranged between realistic and abstract with varying amounts of animations.
 Our design explorations resulted in users stating that our UI was easy to follow, helpful, and visually appealing.

 The application was very successful internally and has since been used by our marketing teams for product demos.
-Originally the source code was only available to internal development and marketing teams, but is now provided to customers for reference and to utilize in their enrollment interfaces.
+Originally the source code was only available to internal development and marketing teams, but is now provided in our SDK to customers for reference and to utilize in their enrollment interfaces.
 Our team continues to use the application to prototype new enrollment user interfaces that relate to our next-generation fingerprint sensors.
 As the application is now provided to customers, I have implemented many of the features that were originally in our engineering applications.
 These include features such as fingerprint management, displaying fingerprint bitmaps, and viewing debug information from the sensor.

 Interaction Design, Prototyping, Android Development, and User Testing.